-Statutory Responsibilities and rights of Employees and employers
+Statutory responsibilities of employers

 - Pay employees at least the national minimum wage.